Limit Theorems for Stochastic Gradient Descent in High-Dimensional Single-Layer Networks: Discussion

-In summary, we showed that with a random initialization, the effective dynamics of SGD deviates from the trajectory predicted by DMFT in high-dimensional settings.
-When the information exponent exceed two, at the critical step-size with $c_\delta = \frac{1}{N}$, the correlation $m(t) = 0$ is the saddle set of the corresponding ballistic limits.
-This indicated that DMFT fails to fully capture the recovery behavior in this regime.
-Consequently, we showed that the rescaled effective dynamics converge to an Ornstein–Uhlenbeck (OU) process near the fixed points of the associated diffusive limit.
+We showed that, with random initialization, the effective dynamics of SGD deviate from the trajectories predicted by deterministic limits in high-dimensional settings.
+As discussed earlier, DMFT describes a deterministic scaling limit via an ODE approximation akin to the population gradient flow.
+However, in the critical step-size regime, diffusive effects emerge, and the effective dynamics depart from this deterministic description due to the presence of a stochastic correction, which we refer to as the population corrector.
+At the critical step-size $\delta_N = c_\delta/N$, and when the information exponent is at least two, the correlation $m = \langle x, x^*\rangle$ stays at zero, which is a fixed point of the corresponding ballistic limit.
+This indicates that deterministic limits fail to fully capture the recovery behavior in this regime.

+Near a fixed point of the radius equation, we showed that the rescaled correlation $\tilde m$ follows an OU process, and the information exponent decides whether this process pulls $\tilde m$ back to zero or pushes it away.
+If the information exponent is at least three, the drift always points back to zero, so $m = 0$ stays stable even once the stochastic correction is taken into account.
+If it is exactly two, the drift may point either way, depending on the activation function, and the fixed point can then be mean-repelling rather than mean-reverting.

+As an example, we investigated phase retrieval, which shows how much the corrector can change the dynamics.
+Its population drift is by itself confining: this drift vanishes at $r_\perp^2 = 1/3$, so the gradient flow of $\Phi$ alone would leave the radius bounded.
+The heating comes entirely from the corrector, and once $c_\delta$ passes $c_\delta^{\mathrm{crit}}$ this control is lost and the radius grows without bound.
+The two signs of the drift also match what is known about sample complexity.
+At information exponent two, a drift that pushes $\tilde m$ away from zero lets the small initial correlation, of size $O(N^{-1/2})$, grow.
+This is why weak recovery needs only quasi-linearly many samples \cite{arous_online_2021}.
+At information exponent at least three, a drift that pulls $\tilde m$ back keeps the correlation trapped near the origin, so polynomially many samples are needed instead.